andrenoberto/liveperson-twitter-search/README.md

 ## Models

-The Tweet object is composed of child objects, including  `user`, `entities`, and other objects.
-These compositions of objects could be broked into many models in our database.
+The Tweet object is also composed of child objects, including  `user`, `entities`, and other objects.
+These compositions of objects could be broked into many other models in our database.
 Since I focused on delivering a working MVP, it was essential to decide which models I should use.

 For building a simple web application that would display information about the Tweets, I would need a few attributes from the `Tweet` and `User` objects.